fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 1: Successfully logout accout.
    - steps:
      1. Log in as a Owner.
-     2. Navigate to the profile.
-     3. Click the profile Icon On top of the nav bar.
+     2. Click the "profile Icon" button On top of the nav bar.
+     3. Navigate to the profile.
-     4. Click the Logout button to logout of the website.
+     4. Click the Logout button.
 - Expected Results:
-  - The user come to the Home page.
+  - The user come to the Home page and user successfully logout.

 ### UPload the payment guest house (completed)
 - Scenario 1: Successfully view the form.
    - Steps:
      1. Login as a Owner.
+     * The Owner redirected to the form page.
      2. First enter the PG name.
      3. Then click the checkbox what category of sharing you have in your PG.
      4. Then enter the respective rent for selected sharing
      5. Then enter the Deposite (Advance) amount for your PG.
-     6. Then enter the Notice period.(This is the date )
+     6. Then enter the Notice period.(This is the how many days before user need to book your pg)
-     7. Then enter the Closing time of PG.
+     7. Then enter the Closing time of PG.(Enter timing of closing game at night)
      8. Then enter the Total number of Beds.
      9. Then type the Facilities image url.
 (Example: wifi, tv, parking, food, fridge, washing machine)
     10. Then type the Other facilities image url.(Example: Dining hall, Balcony, )